mattgregory82-design/FridgeNote/replit.md

 - Replit-specific optimizations and development tools

 The application is designed to be mobile-first with progressive enhancement, supporting both online and offline capabilities through local storage persistence and client-side OCR processing.

+## Recent Changes (17 Jan 2025)

+✓ Updated all UI text to use British English spelling (organised, optimise) ✓ Changed currency formatting to use £ (Pound Sterling) symbols ✓ Updated distance measurements to display in miles instead of kilometres
+✓ Replaced DollarSign icons with PoundSterling icons for price comparison ✓ Fixed TypeScript compilation errors in storage layer ✓ Renamed OrganizedView to OrganisedView component for consistency